yossibanai/azure-content/articles/active-directory-reporting-api-getting-started.md

 - Navigate to your newly created application.
 - Navigate to the Configure tab.
 - Your application's client ID is listed on the Client ID field.

-#### OAuth endpoints
-- Navigate to the Applications tab.
-- **Select** your newly created application.
-	- Don't navigate into the application!
-Just select it.
-- Click "View Endpoints" on the bottom bar.
-- Your OAuth Token and Authorization endpoints are at the bottom of the list.

 #### Directory ID
 - While signed into the Azure Management Portal, you can find your directory ID in the URL.